-Conversion tables therefore, show the corresponding amounts or approximations between the older Imperial system and the newer metric system.
+Conversion tables show the corresponding amounts between the older imperial system and the newer metric system.

 Before the metric system was adopted throughout Europe in 1995, the British Imperial system existed in the UK.
 The words denoting Imperial units are mainly from the Anglo-Saxon and Roman, originating from Italy, France and Germany.
 The U.S. use a similar system to the Imperial whereas Canada use the metric system.
 In fact there are only two other countries besides the U.S. that have not adopted the metric system.

 The Imperial system measures things in inches and pounds, with orders of magnitude having their own words like mile and ton.
 It was first defined in the Weights and Measures Act of 1824.
 Only pints and miles were allowed to remain as systems of measurement in the UK after 1995.